SihabSahariar/Wi-Fi-Profile-Viewer/README.md

 ### Contributing
 Feel free to contribute to the project by submitting issues or pull requests.

-License
+### License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

-Author
-[Sihab Sahariar]